 Monthly reporting will be effective beginning with the month of July 2020.
 VAF Returns and payment will be due on the 15th day of the following month.
-New monthly reporting forms for the reporting period beginning in January 2021 are available below.
+New monthly reporting forms for the reporting period are available below.

 The VAF Return Form must be mailed to or filed at the City of Monterey Finance Department, accompanied by remittance for taxes due, and will be due on the 15th day of the following month.

-Before you begin, please review the VAF Guidelines to ensure all rent and applicable fees are included in the amount reported.
+Before you begin, please ensure all rent and applicable fees are included in the amount reported.

 - The Excel Form Template uses formulas.
 Please be advised, the file is optimized to work with Excel 2013 or later.